olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Context_Report.md

 # Legal Concerns
 There are various techniques that can be undertaken to protect this product, otherwise known as the intellectual property.
 There are four main intellectual property protection methods that can be considered in this case, namely; Trademarks, confidential information, copyright and patents.
 For this particular product, the most reasonable course of action to take is applying for a patent.
+Therefore, only the design idea will be protected and not the actual code.